vfarcic/devops26/manuscript/06-env.md

 Needless to say, we can change behavior of any of the environments and we can create new ones.

-We did not yet explore the `preview` environoments simply because we did not yet create a PR that would trigger creation of such an environment.
+We did not yet explore the `preview` environments simply because we did not yet create a PR that would trigger creation of such an environment.
 We'll dive into pull requests soon.
 For now, we'll focus on the environments we have so far.

 We have only three environments.
 With such a low number, we probably do not need to use filters when listing them.
 But, that number can soon increase.
-Depending on how we're organized, we might give each team a separate environment, or even a separate Jenkins X instance.
-If we do that, we can expect the number of environments to increase and we'll be in need to filter the output.
+Depending on how we're organized, we might give each team a separate environment.
+Jenkins X implements a concept called teams which we'll explore later.
+The important thing to note is that we can expect the number of environments to increase and that might create a need to filter the output.

-I> When running the commands that follow, please imagine that the size of our operations is much bigger and that we have tens or hundreds of environments.
+I> When running the commands that follow, please imagine that the size of our operations is much bigger and that we have tens or even hundreds of environments.

 Let's see which environments are configured to receive promotions automatically.